KansasCityWomeninTechnology/cocktails-worksheets/docs/css/03-selectors/README.md

     > [!WARNING]
     > This only lasts until you refresh the page!
 If you want to make a lasting change you need to make the change to the code in your IDE.

 3. Refresh your page to see the text return to what you have in your code.
-You can either keep your DevTools open or close them with the small ""**x**" in the upper right corner of the DevTools.
+You can either keep your DevTools open or close them with the small "**x**" in the upper right corner of the DevTools.

     > [!INFO]
     > Element inspection comes in handy when you're trying to style your page too!